-Here a test to find out.
-Bean seeds have been soaked in water for 1,2,4,8,12 (not 16) or 24 hours.
-Some seeds have not been soaked.
-Then the seeds were put on moist kitchen paper.
+Test: lay a few bean seeds in cold water for 1,2,4,8,12 or 24 hours.
+Some seeds are not soaked.
+Then lay all seeds on on moist kitchen paper to germinate.
 Test was done twice.
-Below the results.
+Below the results;

-- Soaked seeds do not germinate faster than non-soaked.
+- Soaked seeds don’t germinate faster than non-soaked.

-- Soaked seeds give more rotting or brown coloured seeds than non-soaked.
+- Soaked seeds give more rotting (brown) seeds.

-So you better not soak the bean seeds before laying on absorbing paper.
-Best way is putting dry seeds on moist paper.
+Best way is putting dry seeds on moist absorbing paper.

 I wrote an article about this topic on Wikihow.
 Click on: wikihow beans .

 Germinating beans on moist paper goes well.
-Other legumes can also germinate in this way.
+But other big seeds too.

 L1) Horse beans

-Nine seeds of horse beans (broad beans) germinate on moist paper.
-One seed is rotting (the dark brown seed, top left).
+Nine (9) seeds of horse beans (broad beans) germinate on moist paper.
+One seed is rotting (top left).

 Eight seeds grew into good plants.

-You can put each plant in a flower pot (with insert) filled with compost.
-Put the plants in your garden in March (late winter).
+You can put each plant in e flower pot (with insert) filled with compost.

 L2) Peas and Snow peas